 C) CALL ANNOUNCEMENT

-This document summarises the most important information regarding the launch of the Third call for proposals and will be available at the official launch of the call.
+This document summarises the most important information regarding the Third call for proposals.

 D) GUIDELINES, APPLICATION FORM AND OTHER DOCUMENTS FOR THE SUBMISSION

-- Guidelines for the Application Form (to be published during the 2nd step)
+- Guidelines for the Application Form (2nd step)

 - Declaration of co-financing